Lost City Hike with Kids: Our 6-Day Trek in Colombia

 • Coffee is available at every camp.
 The only milk option is powdered creamer.

-A typical breakfast on the Lost City trek
+Typical breakfast served at camp on the Lost City trek in Colombia.

 Jose bought a box of Choco Crisps cereal for the kids in El Mamey, so for the first two mornings our kids got to eat cereal for breakfast.
-And not just any cereal – Choco Crisps has real chocolate chips in it!
-Our kids went mental for the stuff, but seriously… real chocolate chips in a breakfast cereal?!?!? ha-ha!
+And not just any cereal, Choco Crisps has real chocolate chips in it!
+Our kids went crazy for the stuff, but seriously… real chocolate chips in a breakfast cereal?!?!?

 We feel sheepish saying this, but the first two mornings ended up being hard for the kids as they didn’t have a healthy meal in their tummies.
-Our guide’s heart was in the right place and we loved him for it, but without a healthy protein and carb balance to fuel their legs, they were hangry as we approached camp on the cereal days.
+Our guide’s heart was in the right place and we loved him for it, but without a healthy breakfast to fuel their legs, they were hangry as we approached camp on the cereal days.
 Once the kids joined us for regular breakfast, this problem went away.

 Lost City Trek Lunches